-The quality of the geometry is assessed automatically based on the first frame of the geometry component.
+The quality of the geometry (if present) is assessed automatically based on the first frame of the geometry component.
 Each input view is reprojected to the position of all remaining input views.
-Then, for every reprojected pixel it is checked if reprojected geometry value is higher than 97% (by default, in general: 1.0 - "blendingFactor") of geometry value of collocated pixel or any of its neighbors in the target view (in a 3×3 neighborhood).
+Then, for every reprojected pixel it is checked if reprojected geometry value is higher than a threshold of geometry value of collocated pixel or any of its neighbors in the target view (in a 3×3 neighborhood).
 If this condition is not fulfilled, the pixel is counted as inconsistent.
-If the number of inconsistent pixels between any pair of input views is higher than a threshold (default: 0.1% of total area of the input view) the quality of the geometry is supposed to be low.
+If the number of inconsistent pixels between any pair of input views is higher than a threshold the quality of the geometry is supposed to be low.